 It’s never been a better time to be an independent content creator.
 The meteoric rise of the livestream has a downside, though.
 Unfortunately, Twitch chargebacks are now a major concern for creators on the platform.

 We may be standing on the edge of the next great innovation in entertainment and communications.
-If businesses can’t find a way to rein in these payments disputes, however, the streaming community could be headed for disaster.
+But, if businesses can’t find a way to rein in payment disputes, the streaming community could be headed for disaster.

 - Fan Subscriptions

 Top-tier streamers can take in thousands of dollars every day through these (and other) channels.
 But, as we explained above, if you accept donations in the course of your livestream activities, you can be just as vulnerable to payment disputes as any online merchant.

 Disputes on Twitch donations are devastating if you rely on streaming as a primary source of income because.
 Not only do you lose the initial donation, but you could be required to pay added fees, meaning you actually lose money in the end.

 For example, let’s say you receive a donation via PayPal, but the donor later disputes the charge.
 Not only will you lose the donation, but PayPal will charge you a flat $20 fee for that dispute.

 Donations aren’t covered by PayPal Seller Protection nor by PayPal Chargeback Protection.
 Thus, there’s no way to recover that fee.
 There's even the potential that a scammer could use Twitch creators as a money mule in a refund scam without the performer's knowledge.

 Why is this happening?
 Why would your viewers donate to you, then turn around and dispute the charge?
 Well, the reasons vary.

 A viewer might make a donation for more than they can spare, then see a chargeback as a way to avoid overspending.